 For example, the following Cloudinary delivery URL retrieves an image from Wikimedia and stores it in Cloudinary's demo product environment, then crops a thumbnail of the original image to a width of 200 pixels and a height of 200 pixels, centers the image on the detected face, makes it circular, applies a sharpen effect - and then delivers that modified image optimized and cached via CDN:

 Auto-uploading from within your code can be easily accomplished using Cloudinary's SDKs for all popular development frameworks.
 The principle is exactly the same as with any URL/tag building of an uploaded asset, except in this case the public ID does not have to match an existing asset, but can match a mapped folder name of a remote existing asset that will be implicitly fetched on first access.
 For example, the following code snippet retrieves the same transformed image as shown above:

 Generally, when migrating to Cloudinary, customers upload all their media files via Cloudinary's upload API and then update their web or mobile app to upload new files to Cloudinary.

-Auto-uploaded URLs share the exact same URL convention as Cloudinary’s regular uploaded asset URLs, which means that for each asset accessed, Cloudinary first checks whether a asset with the given public ID exists in your Cloudinary account, and if it doesn't (and it matches a given auto-upload folder mapping), it is retrieved on-the-fly from the remote host.
+Auto-uploaded URLs share the exact same URL convention as Cloudinary's regular uploaded asset URLs, which means that for each asset accessed, Cloudinary first checks whether a asset with the given public ID exists in your Cloudinary product environment, and if it doesn't (and it matches a given auto-upload folder mapping), it is retrieved on the fly from the remote host.